microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

 ## Clone Detection (Daya)
-We have two subtasks to measure the semantic equivalence and similairty between codes.
+We have two subtasks to measure the semantic equivalence between codes.

 Dataset for the first subtask is Clone-detection-BigCloneBench.
 Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
 The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.

 Dataset for the second subtask is Clone-detection-POJ-104.
-Given a code as the input, the task is to retrieve semantically similar codes from a collection of codes.
+Given a code as the input, the task is to retrieve semantically simliar codes from a collection of codes.
 The dataset comes from \cite{}, and we follow the split of \cite{}.
 Models are evaluated by xxx.

 ## Defect Detection (Daya)
-The task is to detect whether a piece of code is xxx or not.
+The task is to detect whether a code is xxx or not.
 The data comes from ...

 ## Cloze Test (junjie)